|

 • Where will you eat?
 Where will you work?
 Where will you lounge?

 Think about what your day-to-day life and travels will look like in your van to get an idea of what will work best for you.
-Below we cover the pros and cons of fixed platform beds vs convertible beds to help you decide what’s right for you.
+Below I cover the pros and cons of fixed platform beds vs convertible beds along with a few different options to help you decide what’s right for you.

 A woman lays on her van bed with the back doors open